 Atlas Drop

-During the two-week exercise, brigade soldiers conducted a joint U.S.-Tunisian jump exchange, live-fire exercises and squad, platoon and company level situational training.
-One change from the previous year's Atlas Drop was the addition of the 173d Airborne Brigade Reconnaissance Company.
-The BRC's surveillance and hide teams positioned themselves in the hills near Cap Serrat and kept a constant lookout on the valley.
+During the 2-week exercise, soldiers from the 173rd Airborne Brigade (Separate) conducted a joint US-Tunisian jump exchange, live-fire exercises, and squad, platoon, and company level situational training.
+One change from the previous year's Atlas Drop was the addition of the 173rd Airborne Brigade's Reconnaissance Company.
+The Company's surveillance and hide teams positioned themselves in the hills near Cap Serrat and kept a constant lookout on the valley.

-Before infantrymen from Co.
-C 1-508 Airborne Infantry Battalion could conduct their live-fire assault and breach and trench line, engineers from the assault and barrier platoon, 173d Combat Support Company moved tons of soil, improved the wooden structure of the trench and constructed a cement culvert to help drain the trench.
+Before infantrymen from C/1-508th Infantry could conduct their live-fire assault and breach and trench line during the live-fire portion of the Exercise, engineers from the Assault and Barrier Platoon, 173rd Combat Support Company moved tons of soil, improved the wooden structure of the trench and constructed a cement culvert to help drain the trench.

 NEWSLETTER